Joanne Garvey: Education

 Garvey grew up in Oakland, California.
 She attended Holy Names High School, where she was a member of the basketball team.
 Garvey received her undergraduate degree with honors from the University of California at Berkeley, obtained a master's degree in history from the University of California at Berkeley, and received her juris doctor from UC Berkeley School of Law, where she was one of only five women in her graduating class.

 Professional life

-Garvey began her career as an attorney in Santa Barbara, California, in 1962, and then practiced at the law firm Jordan, Keeler and Seligman in San Francisco, California, for 25 years.
+Garvey began her career as an attorney in Santa Barbara, in 1962, and then practiced at the law firm Jordan, Keeler and Seligman in San Francisco, California, for 25 years.
 She later joined the San Francisco-based law firm Heller Ehrman in 1988, and then moved to Sheppard, Mullin, Richter & Hampton after the Heller Ehrman firm dissolved in 2008.